gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     In addition, the thermostating of the system should be improved, given that the temperature of the system is slightly larger than the desired temperature.
-    For instance, separate thermostats can be applied to the water molecules and to the ions.
+    For instance, separate thermostats can be applied to the water molecules and the ions.

 ..  container:: justify

     Let us improve the input used for the NVT step.
-    First, in the *nvt.mdp* file, let us impose the calculation of long range electrostatic, by the use of the
+    First, in the *nvt.mdp* file, let us impose the calculation of long-range electrostatic, by the use of the
     long-range fast smooth particle-mesh ewald (SPME)
     electrostatics with Fourier spacing of :math:`0.1~\text{nm}`, order